awsdocs/amazon-eks-user-guide/doc_source/add-ons-guard-duty.md

 # Amazon GuardDuty agent<a name="add-ons-guard-duty"></a>

-The Amazon GuardDuty agent Amazon EKS add\-on is is a security monitoring service that analyzes and processes [foundational data sources](https://docs.aws.amazon.com/guardduty/latest/ug/guardduty_data-sources.html) including AWS CloudTrail management events and Amazon VPC flow logs\.
+The Amazon GuardDuty agent Amazon EKS add\-on is a security monitoring service that analyzes and processes [foundational data sources](https://docs.aws.amazon.com/guardduty/latest/ug/guardduty_data-sources.html) including AWS CloudTrail management events and Amazon VPC flow logs\.
 Amazon GuardDuty also processes [features](https://docs.aws.amazon.com/guardduty/latest/ug/guardduty-features-activation-model.html), such as Kubernetes audit logs and runtime monitoring\.

 The Amazon EKS add\-on name is `aws-guardduty-agent`\.